frankfoerster/cakephp-lessy/readme.md

-# LessCSS + CSS-Minifier Plugin for your CakePHP 2.x Project
+# Lessy = LessCSS + CSS-Minifier Plugin for your CakePHP 2.x Project

 This plugin is based on: